n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 -->

 Up until my second milestone, I paired the transmitter and receiver Bluetooth modules together.
 First, I inputted commands to the receiver module, training it to be the receiver module.
 Using the address given by the receiver module, I assigned the transmitter module to its receiver.
 Then, I also ensured that the transmitter module knew that it was the transmitter module.
 Afterward, I uploaded separate codes to the robot, using the Arduino Uno, and the glove, using the Arduino Nano.
 Something that surprised me so far was how difficult it would be to pair two Bluetooth modules together.
-At first, the Bluetooth modules didn't pair together but with troubleshooting, I realized
+At first, the Bluetooth modules didn't pair together but with troubleshooting, I realized that my RX (the receiver module) and TX (the transmitter module) weren't connected to the right pins on my Arduino Uno.
+I also changed the battery pack of 4 AA batteries to a 9V battery.
+This would soon prove to be more consistent and powerful than the 4 AA batteries that I was previously using.

 <!--